Eptesicus lobatus: Species characteristic features

-Distribition
+Distribution

 Typical samples originated from several localities of Luhansk Oblast: Krasnodon city, Kolesnykivka village, "Novo-Il'yenko" Biological Station in Stanytsia-Luhanska Raion, surroundings of village Gannivka in Starobilsk Raion, near Brianka.
-The typical series ate stored at Benedict Dybowski Zoological Museum (University of Lviv).
+The typical series are stored at Benedict Dybowski Zoological Museum (University of Lviv).
 The known species range covers the basin of Siverskyi Donets River and the adjacent areas of Donets Ridge.
 It is assumed that the range of the species extends on East to Don and on South to North Caucasus and Pryazovia.

 Ecology

 A species is a typical inhabitant of the urban landscape, belongs to synanthropes.
 The most of records in repositories are associated with buildings (window frames, window sills, ceiling coverings, etc.).
 The species is easily recorded by ultrasound (approx. 25–29 kHz with a characteristic "drawing" of the sound).
 It is common in park areas, greened courtyards.
-It feeds mostly by large insects in flight.
+It feeds mostly by catching large insects in flight.

 Role in zoonoses

 The species range coincides with the majority of known cases of bat-to-human rabies transmission in Ukraine and in Europe in general.
 In particular, outbreaks have occurred in Kharkiv in 1985, Luhansk in 1997, and in Krasnodon in 2002.

 In 2013 the presence of rabies virus was confirmed in a colony of a typical site (Novo-Il'yenko Biological Station).
-Most likely, the rabies refers to the species EBLV1 (European Bat Lissa Virus 1).
+Most likely, the rabies refers to the species EBLV1 (European Bat lyssavirus 1).